Loanwords in Sri Lankan Tamil

 Loan words in Sri Lankan Tamil came about mostly due contact between colonial powers and the native population.
 Linguists study a language's lexicon for a number of reasons.
 Languages such as Tamil with centuries of literature and multi-cultural contact offer the chance to compare the various processes of lexical change.
 The words of foreign origin or loanwords illustrate those processes: calques, loanwords, the distinction between function words and content words.

 Note: For information on the transcription used, see National Library at Calcutta romanization and Tamil script.

 European contribution

 Sri Lankan Tamil dialects are distinct from the Tamil dialects used in Tamil Nadu, India.
-They are used in Sri Lanka and in the Tamil diaspora.
+They are used in Sri Lanka and in the Sri Lankan Tamil diaspora.
 Linguistic borrowings from European colonizers such as the Portuguese, English and the Dutch have also contributed to a unique vocabulary that is distinct from the colloquial usage of Tamil in the Indian mainland.
 Furthermore, a form of Tamil spoken exclusively by Sri Lankan Moors has been strongly influenced by Arabic.
 Words that are peculiar to Sri Lankan Tamil dialects are marked with an asterisk (*).